vekatze/neut/book/src/development-environment.md

 # Development Environment

-This chapter shows some goodies for writing programs in Neut.
+This chapter provides some tools for writing programs in Neut.

 [Lovely LSP Showcase](./lovely-lsp-showcase.md) shows what the LSP server is like using GIF animations.